Bitcoin-ABC/bitcoin-abc/CONTRIBUTING.md

 - When reviewing a Diff, apply the changeset on your local by using `arc patch D{NNNN}`

+- You will likely be re-writing git histories multiple times, which causes timestamp changes that require re-building a significant number of files.
+It's highly recommended to install `ccache` (re-run ./configure if you install it later), as this will help cut your re-build times from several minutes to under a minute, in many cases.

 What to work on
 ---------------